pulseq/pulseqMRI_Together/README.md

 The raw data recorded during the session will be shared in real time.
 You are welcome to pull the data and experiment with them on your own.

+If you would like your sequence tested in IDEA simulator or on the scanner (Siemens Prisma Fit), please upload your Pulseq files using the following Dropbox link: https://www.dropbox.com/request/JXkmDIQPgsletXkOgg1u Please make sure to give your files unique and identifiable names.

 If you have any questions with regard to accessing the meeting materials do not hesitate to contact us directly.
 Alternatively you are welcome to post your questions in the session chat.

 **See you at the live demo!**